 - While dual enrolled, you are earning real college credit that will appear on your college transcripts and transfer to other colleges and universities.
 So, take it seriously, and do your best!

-- Your college transcript will not be released unless your balance is paid in full.
-Transcripts are also not released without proof of completion of a high school diploma.
+- Please note that your Hinds transcript will not be released unless your balance is paid in full.
+Hinds transcripts are also not released without proof of completion of a high school diploma.
+So, after you graduate high school, be sure to send us a final, official transcript verifying your graduation.